Skip to main content

 Pharmacokinetic Considerations and Cognitive Impact

-The way a testosterone delivery method behaves in the body directly influences its impact on cognitive health.
+The way a method behaves in the body directly influences its impact on cognitive health.
 The goal is to achieve stable, physiological levels of testosterone that support brain function without causing supraphysiological peaks or troughs.

 Comparison of Testosterone Delivery Methods for Women